melezhik/user/README.md

 ## action

-One of three: create|delete|change.
+One of three: create|delete.
 Default value is `create` if user doesn't present.
 If a user already exists in system it will be changed according your params.

 # AUTHOR